Growing churches understand the importance of a strong Children’s Ministry program.

 Every successful church program is the result of inspiring leadership.

-Identify someone to oversee Children’s Ministry who has a passion for the kids, a gift of leading, and commitment to the church.
+Identify someone to oversee Children’s Ministry with a passion for the kids, a gift of leading, and a commitment to the church.

-Work with this identified leader to create a process to inspire and develop other children’s ministry workers to do the same.
+Work with this identified leader to create a process for inspiring and developing other Children’s Ministry workers to do the same.

-Allow this leadership influence to flow through all areas of children’s church.
-The goal is to constantly have a succession plan for the next leader.
+Allow this leadership influence to flow through all areas of Children’s church.
+The goal is to have a succession plan for the next leader.

 5. Conduct Volunteer Screening

-It is sad but true, volunteer screening has become a necessity for every person who interacts with the kids.
+It is sad but true that volunteer screening has become necessary for everyone who interacts with the kids.

-Work with your insurance company to identify a background check vendor to manage your background checks for a reasonable cost.
+Work with your insurance company to identify a vendor to manage your background checks for a reasonable cost.

 Run an initial background check and then create a process to keep volunteer files up-to-date and have the volunteers re-screened every couple of years.